QbsuranAlang/iOSGetMACAddress/README.md

 ## iOS version is less than or equal to 10.1
 1. Send ICMP echo request(ping) to the IP address.(not the IP address, 127.0.0.1)
-2. Walk ARP table to search the MAC address of current IP address of Wi-Fi.
+2. Walk whole ARP table to search the MAC address of current IP address of Wi-Fi.
 3. Get your MAC address.

+## iOS version is less than or equal to 10.2.1
+1. Send ICMP echo request(ping) to the IP address.(not the IP address, 127.0.0.1)
+2. Get an ARP entry by current IP address of Wi-Fi.
+3. Get your MAC address.

-## iOS version is greater than 10.1
+## iOS version is greater than 10.1(or lesser version)
 1. Send MDNS query that question "\_apple-mobdev2.\_tcp.local" with PTR record.
 2. Response data will content MAC address.
 3. Get your MAC address.